-Twisted Wonderland: Usurper of the Wilds, English Translation
+Twisted Wonderland: Usurper from the Wilds, English Translation

 A word-for-word comparison of the official English-language translation of Twst the second novel.